Bachelor of Science (Midwifery)

-I provide personalised, compassionate support to mothers throughout their breastfeeding journeys.
-Every mother and baby is different, and I will support you towards a positive breastfeeding journey!
+I provide personalised, compassionate support to mothers throughout their breastfeeding & parenting journeys.

 As new parents you'll have contact with a variety of health professionals from midwives, to health visitors to GPs and more.
 Many of these professionals will discuss your feeding journey with you, and may provide suggestions or advice regarding this.

 It's important to remember when taking advice on your baby's feeding that not all professionals have equal (if any!) specific training in the management of breastfeeding.
 For some the advice may come from outdated evidence or limited 1-2 day basic breastfeeding courses.